Transmission: Manual 4-Speed

 Click on any photo to enlarge it

-Recent frame work by Roach Manufacturing and also Riley engine experts Blue Diamond Riley services of Bicester Heritage in Oxfordshire
+Recent rear axle rebuild by Riley engine experts Blue Diamond Riley services prior to their move to Bicester Heritage in Oxfordshire

 The Riley Nine was produced from 1926 until 1937.
 Designed by Stanley and Percy Riley in 1925, Riley's General Manager Mr C H Leek had the task of putting the new model into production.
 The 1087 cc 4-cylinder overhead valve engine with hemispherical cylinder head had large inclined valves operated by pushrods from twin camshafts set high in the crankcase, one for inlet and one for exhaust.
 With a fully balanced 2-bearing crankshaft, Percy Riley's innovative new engine was free revving and delivered excellent power with 60mph readily available and 40mpg.
 A long stroke motor with 60.3mm bore and 95.2 stroke, the Riley 9 has a 9'0" wheelbase, and 3'11" track and 1/2 elliptic springs all round.
 Powerful 4-wheel brakes, adjustable from the cockpit.